 So, what happened to Elijah and Enoch when they were “taken up”?
 If they didn’t go to “heaven,” where did they go?
 Scripture describes three heavens.
 The first heaven is the sky where clouds and birds soar (see Genesis 1:8).
 The second heaven is where stars and planets reside (see Psalm 19:1), and the third heaven is the place where God dwells (see 2 Corinthians 12:2).
 When Scripture states that Elijah “went up by a whirlwind to heaven,” it is likely referring to the firmament heaven (Abraham’s bosom at Luke 16) and not the place where God’s throne resides.

 MATTHEW 27:50-53: “And Jesus cried out again with a loud voice, and yielded up His spirit.
-And behold, the veil of the temple was torn in two from top to bottom, and the earth shook; and the rocks were split, and the tombs were opened; and many bodies of the saints who had fallen asleep were raised; and coming out of the tombs after His resurrection they entered the holy city and appeared to many.”
+And behold, the veil of the temple was torn in two from top to bottom; and the earth shook and the rocks were split.
+The tombs were opened, and many bodies of the saints who had fallen asleep were raised; and coming out of the tombs after His resurrection they entered the holy city and appeared to many.”

 2 CORINTHIANS 12:2-4: “I know a man in Christ who fourteen years ago—whether in the body I do not know, or out of the body I do not know, God knows—such a man was caught up to the third heaven.
 And I know how such a man—whether in the body or apart from the body I do not know, God knows—was caught up into Paradise, and heard inexpressible words, which a man is not permitted to speak.”